-Any company or establishment chief executive officer must address, at least once a year, to the labour inspection and the National employment office, a declaration of the national and foreign workforce employed.
+Any company or establishment must address, at least once a year, to theministry's relevant department in charge of employment and to the Office national de l'Emploi (O.N.Em. "the national employment office"), a declaration of the national and foreign workforce employed.

-In addition, they must provide every year the company's or establishment's social balance sheet.
+In addition, they must provide every year the company's social balance sheet to the aforementioned services.

-The minister in charge of labour and social welfare shall determine, by orders, the conditions to declare as stated in Articles 217 and 218 hereinabove, as well as exemptions which may be granted with regards to some categories of companies or workers.
+The Ministry in charge of Employment shall determine, by order, the conditions to declare as stated in Articles 216, 217 and 218 hereinabove, as well as exemptions which may be granted with regards to some categories of companies or workers.

-CHAPTER II SOCIAL SECRETARIATS
+SOCIAL SECRETARIATS